 Our Badminton Horse Trials build-up rolls on as we find out about a new trophy, given for the first time in 2014

-The William Miflin Memorial Trophy at the Mitsubishi Motors Badminton Horse Trials (7-10 May this year) goes to “the rider with no cross-country penalties and closest to the optimum time”.
+The William Miflin Memorial Trophy at the Mitsubishi Motors Badminton Horse Trials (2-6 May 2018) goes to “the rider with no cross-country penalties and closest to the optimum time”.

 The trophy was given by Sara Miflin, in memory of her husband William, a popular rider and trainer who died in March 2013 at the age of 44 after suffering from cancer for several years.